ScottArbeit/Grace/docs/Design and Motivations.md

 My email is centralized at Microsoft and Google, depending on the account.
 I don't have a full local copy of a mathematically-validated graph of all of my banking transactions to do my online banking.
 I have tons of files in OneDrive, but they're not all downloaded to my SSD.
 Etc.

 Having centralized source control just seems weird because we're not used to it anymore.
-Having a full local copy of all of the history of a repo seems like a warm, cozy safety thing, but, really, how often to you *actually* need the entire history of the repo to be local?
-How often do you *actually* look at it locally vs. looking at history on GitHub / GitLab / etc. online?
+Having a full local copy of all of the history of a repo seems like a warm, cozy, safe thing, but, really, how often to you _actually_ need the entire history of the repo to be local?
+How often do you _actually_ look at it locally vs. looking at history on GitHub / GitLab / etc. online?

 Grace can provide the views you need, they'll just be run on the server.